It’s Earth Day! Tips on How to Be a Greener Media Pro

 It’s important to differentiate where energy use comes into play.
 To put it simply:

-- Computers use the most energy when you’re using them, so be mindful not to leave them on when they don’t need to be on.
+- Switch them off.
+Computers use the most energy when you’re using them, so be mindful not to leave them on when they don’t need to be on.
 A computer turned off uses at least 65% less energy than a computer left on or idle on a screen saver.
 [Source: Sustainability at Georgetown University)

 - Phones and tablets don’t use much power at all on a daily basis, however, the manufacturing of the phones takes a lot of power and resources.
 The best thing you can do is to NOT get a new phone each year but to use the one you have for 4-5 years.

 Today’s computers and monitors are much more energy-efficient than those giant ones from the 90s.
 Case in point…

 That said, there are still several easy things that you can do to save energy that won’t impact your work much.

 Turn off your computer and your lights when you’re not using them.

 The chart below shows the energy usage and comes from StandbyPower.

 Turn off screen savers and use low-power mode

 The days of flying toasters are long gone.
 Instead, use low-power mode when possible.